 In 1979 Vietnamese troops invaded Cambodia and captured Phnom Penh.
 The Khmer Rouge was forced to retreat to the jungle.

-During this time, Pol Pot continued to remain the leader of the Khmer Rouge.
-It was not until 1985 that he officially retired, but he remained the Khmer Rouge’s effective head for many years, even after retirement.
+During this time, Pol Pot remained the leader of the Khmer Rouge.
+It was not until 1985 that he officially retired, but he remained the Khmer Rouge’s head for many years, even after retirement.

 In the mid-1990s, a friend and I traveled by car from Phnom Penh to Sihanoukville, Cambodia.
 We had to be very careful on the roads between Sihanoukville and Phnom Penh because the Khmer Rouge ruled a large part of the Cambodian countryside; the Khmer Rouge was known to kidnap foreigners.

 10 – Pol Pot Was Never Punished For His Crimes

 In 1997 the Khmer Rouge had an internal power struggle and decided to place Pol Pot on trial.
 He was sentenced to life in prison by a People’s tribunal.
 Pol Pot was never convicted by a U.N. court or any other court for “crimes against humanity, war crimes, and genocide.”
 Instead, his only conviction was in this People’s tribunal for “treason.”